Lockheed AP-3C Orion: Operational history

 In March 2014, four AP-3Cs participated in the search for Malaysia Airlines Flight 370.

 In December 2015, it was reported by the BBC that an AP-3C Orion aircraft from the Royal Australian Air Force conducted freedom of navigation exercises over contested islands in the South China Sea.
 The Department of Defence released a statement stating that the Orion had conducted routine maritime patrols between 25 November and 4 December as part of a regular surveillance operation.
 The aircraft was operating as a part of Operation Gateway, Australia's "enduring contribution to the preservation of regional security and stability in South East Asia".

 In June 2017 the Australian Government announced that two AP-3C Orions would operate over Mindanao in the Philippines to gather intelligence for Filipino forces engaged in the Marawi crisis.

 Replacement

-Except for two modified AP-3C(EW) aircraft serving in the ISREW role, the RAAF's Orions have been replaced by 12 (with an additional two on order) Boeing P-8A Poseidons, and up to seven (four currently on order) MQ-4C Triton HALE UAVs, with the first to arrive in 2024.
+The AP-3Cs were replaced by the Boeing P-8A Poseidon and the MQ-4C Triton.
+The RAAF operates 13 P-8A multi-mission maritime patrol aircraft.
+The RAAF is acquiring four MQ-4C Tritons remotely piloted aircraft systems to be based at RAAF Base Tindal.
+The first MQ-4C was delivered in July 2024 and last is scheduled to be delivered in 2028.
+The RAAF is acquiring four modified Gulfstream G550 Intelligence, Surveillance, Reconnaissance and Electronic Warfare (ISREW) aircraft designated the MC-55A Peregrine.
+The first MC-55A Peregrine arrived in Australia in January 2026.
+The remaining three MC-55A Peregrines are scheduled to be delivered in 2026.